Ekaterina Voroshilova: Biography

 Golda Davidovna Gorbman was born in the village of Mardarovka near Odessa in 1887 to a Jewish family.
 Her Father, David Leibovich Gorbman, was a broker, he suffered from asthma and died in 1910.

 In 1897, Golda Davidovna entered vocational school which she graduated from in 1902.
 She then worked as a dressmaker.
 After meeting Serafima Gopner she became interested in revolutionary ideas and in 1904, at the age of 17, she joined the Socialist Revolutionary Party.
 For her revolutionary activism, she was exiled to the Arkhangelsk province.

-She made acquaintance with the exiled Kilment Voroshilov at the end of 1909 and ultimately fell in love.
+She made acquaintance with the exiled Kliment Voroshilov at the end of 1909 and ultimately fell in love.
 Having lived in her homeland for a month and a half after her release from exile, Golda returned to exile with her lover.
-In one of his manuscripts, Kilment Voroshilov wrote: “We met during my first exile in the Arkhangelsk province.
+In one of his manuscripts, Kliment Voroshilov wrote: “We met during my first exile in the Arkhangelsk province.
 Then they met in Ekaterinoslav and wanted to get married, but, according to church canons, Ekaterina Davidovna had to convert to Orthodoxy, and the matter stalled.
 When they sent me again, she came to me.
 The Gendarme supervising me demanded that she leave the village within 24 hours as a person who is formally an outsider.

 Then Ekaterina Davidovna came up with such a trick.
 From some magazine we cut out a portrait of Tsar Nicholas.
 They hung it in the room.
 By the time of the expected arrival of the Gendarme, "witnesses" - local peasants - were gathered in the upper room.
 The gendarme arrived and began to swear: why, they say, Ekaterina Davidovna has not yet left the village?
 Here I'm like a bark: “Who allowed you to sit and swear in front of the portrait of the father-sovereign?”